chef/chef-oss-practices/project-membership.md

 - Primary reviewer for several substantial PRs to the codebase (each project may define a minimum to qualify)
 - Nominated by an approver _and_ seconded by a project owner
   - With no objections from other project owners or approvers
-  - Done through PR to update the CODEOWNERS
+  - Accomplished through a PR to update the CODEOWNERS file
   - On Merge project owner grants merge privileges to project trunk

 ### Responsibilities and privileges